hz2/bt/README.md

 I got the torrent from Debian's official site which can be found [here](https://cdimage.debian.org/debian-cd/current/arm64/bt-cd/).
 Note that what lies in the `current` directory is the latest version of Debian, which at the time of writing is `12.10.0`.
-Also note that the list of peers that the tracker returns for this torrent are mostly IPv6 addresses, so the client may not work as expected if you don't have IPv6 support on your network (it did not work for my home network for IPv6) peers.
+Also note that the list of peers that the tracker returns for this torrent are mostly IPv6 addresses, so the client may not work as expected if you don't have IPv6 support on your network.

 The page includes the following: